Retro-commissioning (RCx)

 - Detailed action plan with documented savings

-Suitable for complex buildings, portfolios with reporting requirements, or owners who want to document full performance over time.
+Best for complex buildings, portfolios with reporting requirements, or owners who want to evidence full performance over time.

 Light RCx (LRCx)